-- 1. Watch the videos as enumerated below. - 2.
-Read the sections of the textbook and additional references as enumerated below - 3.
-Create a question for class discussion - 4.
-Post a mind map of the contents of the video
+- 1. Watch the videos as enumerated below.

+- 2. Read the sections of the textbook and additional references as enumerated below

+- 3. Create a question for class discussion

 During each class session

 - 1. Take a short quiz over the preceding day's videos, readings, and discussion. - 2.
 Participate in a discussion over the material in that day's video and reading. - 3.
 Participate in other discussions and breakout groups as assigned during the class.